-Gas storage and tankless water heaters running on soft water maintain the factory efficiency rating over a 15-year lifetime.
+Gas storage and tankless water heaters running on soft water maintain the factory efficiency rating over a 15-year life span.
 In comparison, using hard water for a gas water heater can lower efficiency by up to 48 percent.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals build up on your skin and in your hair, triggering it to dry out.
+Hard water minerals build up on your skin and in your hair, triggering it to become dehydrated.
 It can also cause painful razor burn.

-Soft water is superior at rinsing soap residue, so you’ll have smoother skin and sleeker hair.
-Plus, your clothes will look brighter and your dishes will look cleaner.
+Soft water is better at rinsing soap residue, so you’ll have softer skin and sleeker hair.
+Plus, your clothes will look brighter and your dishes will have fewer spots.

 Less Soap and Cleaning Time